Stubby playground reopens

-After being closed for several months, the playground area of Stubby Park has reopened with new equipment.
+LEAVENWORTH—After being closed for several months, the playground area of Stubby Park has reopened with new equipment in Leavenworth.

-The playground opened July 17.
-And Steve Grant, director of the Leavenworth Parks and Recreation Department, people have been visiting the park since it reopened.
+The playground, located at 1501 S. Fourth St., opened July 17.
+Steve Grant, director of the Leavenworth Parks and Recreation Department, said people have been visiting the park since it reopened.

 "It's getting quite a bit of use," he said.